hbai521/Calcium_Imaging/README.md

 ## Step 2: Extracting Fluorescence Intensity Using TrackMate

-### Overview

 This step use TrackMate in Fiji to extract fluorescence intensity over time for each neuron from selected z-slice TIFFs.
-We will use Neuron 0 as example to demonstrate z-slice analysis in the demo dataset.
+We will use Neuron 0 as example to demonstrate z-stack analysis.

-### 1. Find the brightest z-slice in Fiji
+### 1. Find the brightest z-stack in Fiji

-Go to ‘SampleXXX_stack/’ folder and open a mid-plane TIFF (e.g. DOWC_Z10.tif)
+Go to ‘SampleXXX_stack/’ (e.g. DOWC_demp/DOWC001_stack) folder and open a mid-plane TIFF (e.g. DOWC_Z10.tif)

 Adjust brightness/contrast to see cells clear.

 Find a strong response time point (e.g. t=42 in demo sample)

-Open neighboring z-slices at t=42 and compare fluorescence brightness.
+Open neighboring z-stacks at t=42 and compare fluorescence brightness.

 Select the strongest slice to start the analysis